 Every large airport has relationships that must be actively managed: federal relationships with the FAA, TSA, EPA, and congressional delegation; state relationships with the DOT, legislature, and governor's office; local relationships with the city, county, and neighboring municipalities.
 Every one of those relationships has history, commitments, open items, and sensitivities.

-Right now, that knowledge lives in the heads of the government affairs director and whichever executives have been in those relationships the longest.
-When someone leaves, the institutional memory of those relationships leaves with them.
-Commitments made two administrations ago in a meeting nobody fully documented get forgotten — until the elected official calls and wants to know why nothing happened.
+Right now, that knowledge often lives in the heads of the government affairs director and executives with longest tenure.
+When someone leaves, institutional memory of those relationships may leave with them.
+Commitments made in prior administrations may not be fully documented or tracked, creating continuity risks.

 Grant applications submitted months ago with no follow-up.
 Commitments to a city councilmember about noise abatement that nobody wrote down as an action item.
 A community liaison position the airport promised to fund two budget cycles ago.
 FAA responses awaiting action.
 Congressional inquiries that went to three different people and were never formally closed.

 Every government and community commitment — its source document, its status, its owner, and when it was last acted on.
 Every grant application, every regulatory response, every community meeting outcome.
-When the mayor's office calls about the noise complaint from last quarter, the government affairs director has the full history in seconds — not in two days after searching her email.
+When the mayor's office calls about the noise complaint from last quarter, the government affairs director has the complete documented history from source records in seconds — not in two days after searching her email.

 Community relations works the same way.
-An airport that has fed its community engagement history, its noise complaint data, its public meeting commitments, and its stakeholder communications into AI can give any leader — including the CEO before a board meeting or a city council presentation — a complete picture of where community relationships stand, what has been promised, and what needs attention.
-That is organizational credibility that cannot be faked.
+An airport that has fed its community engagement history, its noise complaint data, its public meeting commitments, and its stakeholder communications into AI can provide any leader — including the CEO before a board meeting or a city council presentation — full documentation of community relationship status, prior commitments, and pending action items.
+This level of information access enables leadership to respond with documented commitments and realistic timelines, based on DWU observation (2019–2024).

 XII.
 The Strategic View No Team Can Produce Without AI